Corvimae/pokemon-ranger/README.md

 `#` - Matches any value (e.g. `x/x/#` matches any positive nature IV)

 `x` or `X` - Matches no values (e.g. `x/x/#` matches no negative or neutral nature IVs)

+## Publishing Routefiles

+Routefiles can be retrieved from a repo, ensuring runners always have the latest version of the route when they load it.

+Routefiles must be published on GitHub in a branch named `main`, and the file must be named `route.mdr`.
+Once pushed, runners can load the routefile by entering `<username>/<repository>` (e.g. `corvimae/test-ranger-route`).

+For an example, see [corvimae/test-ranger-route](https://github.com/Corvimae/test-ranger-route).